FrankDitz/python-challenge/README.md

 # python-challenge
 PyBank and PyPoll activities involving analysis of total profits by month as well as tallying votes by candidate.
+Help for this assignment came largely from the substitute professor who went over the methodology of this assignment and provided help with code.
+Additional assistance for printing the code to a new document came from an LA and tutor.
+W3Shools Tutorials, listed here, (https://www.w3schools.com/python/python_classes.asp) provided a large majority of the help I needed in finishing the code.
+I also worked on this assignment with a couple students after class hours for help debugging my code.